 Ash trees are prone to borers.
 In some parts of California, ash whitefly is a problem; these chalky white, 1/8-in.-long insects colonize in patches on leaf undersides.
 Outbreaks are usually controlled by natural enemies; avoid spraying with broad-spectrum insecticides, which are likely to wipe out these beneficial predators.Fraxinus americana

-Native to eastern U.S. Grows to 80 ft. or taller; straight trunk and oval-shaped crown to 50 ft. wide.
-Leaves up to 15 in. long have five to nine dark green, ovalleaflets, paler beneath; turn purplish in fall.
+Native to the eastern U.S. This deciduous tree grows to 80 ft. or taller with a straight trunk and oval-shaped crown to 50 ft. wide.
+Leaves up to 15 in. long have five to nine dark green, oval leaflets, paler beneath; turn purplish in fall.
 Leaf edges burn in hot, windy areas.
 Regular water.

 Male and female flowers are on separate trees, but plants sold are generally seedlings, so you don’t know what you’re getting.
 If you end up with both male and female trees, you will get a heavy crop of seed; both litter and seedlings can be a problem.
 Seedless selections include ‘Autumn Applause’, ‘Autumn Purple’, and ‘Royal Purple’, all with exceptionally good, long-lasting purple fall color; ‘Rosehill’, with bronzy red fall color; and ‘Skyline’, an upright, somewhat narrow oval with brown and purple fall color.